starmpcc/medARC-QA/README.md

 ```

 ## Results
 Jupyter notebooks, Results_v1(20250126).ipynb and Results_UQ_v1(20250126).ipynb, reproduce Figure 2 and Figure 6 from the manuscript.
+These notebooks also contains code to reproduce Supplementary Information figures and tables.

 ## 🏆 Leaderboard (Model Cut-off Date 12/19/2024)
 | Model                          | Overall Accuracy |